wu-dd/wu-dd.github.io/_pages/about.md

 My primary research focus is on **trustworthy weakly supervised learning** and **data-efficient learning**,   <a href='https://scholar.google.com/citations?user=_Vx3dZgAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 Here's my  <a href ="../certificates/CV.pdf" style="text-decoration: none;">CV</a>.

-<u>In April, I will begin my Ph.D. studies at the University of Tokyo under the supervision of Prof. <a href="https://scholar.google.co.jp/citations?user=GkYIrlIAAAAJ&hl=en" style="text-decoration: none;">Masashi Sugiyama</a></u>.
-If you are interested in discussing with me, welcome and feel free to email me at dongdongwu1230@gmail.com, or reach out via WeChat (ID: kaefer1999).
+In April, I will begin my Ph.D. studies at the University of Tokyo under the supervision of Prof. <a href="https://scholar.google.co.jp/citations?user=GkYIrlIAAAAJ&hl=en" style="text-decoration: none;">Masashi Sugiyama</a>.
+If you are interested in discussing with me, welcome and feel free to contact me.

+Email: dongdongwu1230 [at] gmail.com *OR* dongdong.wu [at] mbzuai.ac.ae.

 # 📝 Publications